Being the continuation of InstaPunk and InstaPunk Rules

 By 1959, his show ended after years of declining audiences.
 His death of lung cancer years later was covered as a kind of “Whatever happened to..” finale.
 He had essentially vanished from public view by then.

-Not that he hasn’t been exhumed from time by the mass media, who know his fall from grace, was the kind of catastrophe that’s always waiting for media sensations.
+Not that he hasn’t been exhumed from time by the mass media, who know his fall from grace was the kind of catastrophe that’s always waiting for media sensations.
 This one, by Jane Pauley in 2005 could just as well be a prompt for the “Where are they now…?” question about herself.

 The Julius LaRosa Firing vid above contains an attempt at explaining why one show business firing could have had such a nuclear effect on Godfrey’s career.
 To his audience, the speculation goes, he was a kind of media Father Figure, wedded to the millions of mothers who were his devoted, um, housewives.
 Firing LaRosa, whose popularity had outstripped Godfrey’s, however temporarily, was akin to disinheriting a beloved son and throwing him out of the house.
 Betrayal.
 Unforgivable.
 Ever.

-He does in fact have a history his own before this moment.
+He does in fact have a history of his own before this moment.
 He is perhaps most famous for a Top Ten TV Show called “The Apprentice,” in which a plainspoken billionaire pits celebrities, poseurs, and ambitious civilians against one another in business-like situations where they will be judged for their management and interpersonal skills.
 Ironically, the show’s gimmick is that he fires someone in every episode.
 On the air.
-He’s good enough at this that his show remains Top 10 popularity for 10 years.
+He’s good enough at this that his show retains Top 10 popularity for 10 years.

 Is he kind of a father figure to millions of housewives in spite of his colorful escapades on Wall Street and in divorce court?
 He clearly knows how to have fun, even showing up on HeeHaw and WWE wrestling shows.
-He’s brave enough to guest on tal shows where seems to treat know-it-all news hosts like he does contestants on Apprentice.
+He’s brave enough to guest on talk shows where he seems to treat know-it-all news hosts like he does contestants on Apprentice.
 What’s not to like?
 A Trump headline or fictitious sendup of him on Law & Order is easy clickbait, usually good for a chuckle or two.
 You could like him or not but still follow his antics and critics without getting angry…

 Then comes the escalator.
 Running for President.
 The whole universe of people in and around the Government are appalled.
 He’s not qualified.
 He’s never held elected office.
 He talks too much, says things that offend people who aren’t broad-minded (which is a lot of people).
 Worse, he’s saying that the entire government of the United States is broken.
 That only Donald Trump can fix it.
-This is where I’m hearing echoes of the outrage about Julius Rosa.
+This is where I’m hearing echoes of the outrage about Julius La Rosa.
 ‘We are Democrats because we basically trust the government.
 We thought you were a Democrat.
 Now you want to throw all the good intentions and the benefits we all receive from those intentions out of the house.
 Are you crazy!’

 Is Trump crazy?